 Using Your Homemade Black Soap

-The end product will be soft, but will be packed full of nutrients that will be good for your face, body, and hair.
+The end product for this African black soap will be soft but full of nutrients that will be good for your face, body, and hair.
 You can make a shampoo out of the bars by grating some of the soap and adding warm water to it.
-Your hair will be soft and shiny without the need for conditioner.
-This soap will be gentle, deeply cleansing, nourishing, and great for problem skin.
+Your hair will be soft and shiny without the need for a conditioner.
+This soap will be gentle, deep cleansing, nourishing, and great for problematic skin.

 Not interested in making your own?

-If this project seems a little too overwhelming for your DIY skills, you can purchase a good quality African Black Soap here.
+If this project seems a little too overwhelming for your DIY skills, you can purchase a good-quality soap here.